 The Diocese is committed morally and legally to upholding the rights of children, young people and vulnerable adults.
-The Diocesan Safeguarding Office continues to co-ordinate and build upon the existing good work of safeguarding throughout 2017.
+The Diocesan Safeguarding Office continues to co-ordinate and build upon the existing good work of safeguarding throughout 2018.
 The Diocesan Safeguarding Office is led by Mrs Patricia Carville (Director of Safeguarding and Diocesan Liaison Person).
-Safeguarding information is readily accessible through the diocesan website.
+Safeguarding information is readily accessible through the Diocesan website.

 The role of the Safeguarding Office is to develop and oversee the implementation of safeguarding practices for the Diocese, for both child protection and adult safeguarding, and to liaise with the statutory agencies in relation to the management of cases and the development of best practice.
 All the safeguarding personnel in the Diocese work to a Code of Practice in line with the National Board for Safeguarding Children in the Catholic Church in Ireland (NBSCCCI) Standards and Guidance Document.
-In 2017, Child Safeguarding training was completed for some 120 volunteers and clergy to introduce the updated 2016 NBSCCCI guidelines.
-Adult Safeguarding training was also delivered to 25 volunteers involved in the Diocesan pilgrimage to Lourdes: a further 30 clergy and safeguarding committee members attended leadership training.
+In 2018, the Diocesan Safeguarding Committee received training from the National Board for Safeguarding Children before reconstitution.
+Training was provided to 50 parish leaders.

-A Diocesan Safeguarding Committee meets regularly to review and support the work of the Safeguarding Office and is accountable to the Bishop.
-The Diocese has opted to use, as its Advisory Panel, the National Case Management Committee of the National Board for Safeguarding Children (based in Maynooth) because of the expertise of the group and the fact that they are independent of the Diocese and objective in their perspective: the Diocesan Liaison Person meets with them twice each year to discuss case management.
+The Diocesan Safeguarding Committee meets regularly to review and support the work of the Safeguarding Office and is accountable to the Bishop or Apostolic Administrator.
+The Diocese has opted to use, as its Advisory Panel, the National Case Management Committee of the National Board for Safeguarding Children (based in Maynooth) because of the expertise of the group and the fact that they were independent of the Diocese and objective in their perspective: the Diocesan Liaison Person meets with them twice each year to discuss case management.

 Much has been achieved, particularly, by having so many dedicated people providing exemplary support.
-It is important to note that the safeguarding parish structures comprise of Local Safeguarding Councils made up of representatives who themselves are vetted and trained.
+It is important to note that the Diocese of Dromore safeguarding parish structures comprise of Local Safeguarding Councils made up of representatives who themselves are vetted and trained.
 These dedicated volunteers continue to maintain a unique and robust safeguarding structure designed to ensure that best practice is driven and maintained at parish level where children, young people and vulnerable adults participate in parish activities.

-In 2018 a police investigation commenced to look into allegations of historical abuse by a deceased priest of the Diocese.
+In March 2018 the PSNI commenced an investigation into allegations of historical abuse by a deceased priest of the Diocese.
 The Diocese and the Safeguarding Committee are co-operating fully with this investigation.
+The Diocesan Safeguarding Office received several allegations against the deceased priest, all of which were reported to the relevant statutory agencies and to the National Board for Safeguarding Children.